programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ```
 We then can merge the data with the spatial frame, merging where state and counties match ids:
 ```
-cntyNCG <- merge(cntyNCG,relig,by.x="STATEFP", by.y="COUNTYFP")
+cntyNCG <- merge(cntyNCG,relig,by=c("STATEFP","COUNTYFP"))
 ```
 This will bring in all additional fields into our SpatialDataFrame.

 Now we have a large spatialDataFrame called cntyNCG which has our geocoded count data, our external count data and our census data by county.
 It is now time to begin to look at the data distribution and assess if everything appears correct and is in a format that will allow for some visualization and data analysis.
 We have some inherent complexity to our data because it is considered "count data."
-We also have to be cognizant that our data is not measuring individuals directly but rather relationships between counties.
+As such, we should be cognizant that our data is not measuring individuals directly but rather relationships between counties.
 We are attempting to discover if counties with certain traits lead to higher membership in our datasets.
-These realities can lead us to gather some assumptions on the individuals in these regions.
+These realities can help us gather some assumptions on the individuals in these regions.
 ## Visualizing
 Because we are analyzing geospatial data, it is often best to begin with geographic visuals.
-There are many options here, but I find it easiest to start with the qtm function which creates [choropleth](https://en.wikipedia.org/wiki/Choropleth_map) map.
+There are many options here, but I find it easiest to start with the qtm function from the TMAP library which creates [choropleths](https://en.wikipedia.org/wiki/Choropleth_map) map simply.
+We could also use [GGPlot2](http://prabhasp.com/wp/how-to-make-choropleths-in-r/) which has many [configuration options](http://unconj.ca/blog/choropleth-maps-with-r-and-ggplot2.html).
 First on our list should be membership numbers relative to population(relative membership distribution).
 One of the most commonly used and clearist ways to display this information is by number of members per 10,000 people.

 Now, we are going to prepare the map.
 In the downloaded census data folders, there is a codebook that will reveal what fields represent what data.
 After looking through the codeboook, I discovered AV0AA1990 is the total Census population as of 1990.
 We will then do the math to create a relative population variable.
 We do this because we have to ensure we are taking into account the variability of populations within the census regions we are analyzing otherwise we will get misleading visualization in densely populated counties that represent general population trends rather than variable relationships.
 If we did not take this step, we would undoubtedly see a map that highlights urban areas rather than areas where membership data is strongest:
 ```
 cntyNCG$RelativeTotal= ((cntyNCG$AV0AA1990/10000)/cntyNCG$CountMembers )
 ```

-Now we will create the map using the TMAP library you loaded earlier.
+Now we will create the map.
 TMAP allows for the quick creation of thematic maps.
-[GGPlot2](http://prabhasp.com/wp/how-to-make-choropleths-in-r/) can also be used and has more [advanced options](http://unconj.ca/blog/choropleth-maps-with-r-and-ggplot2.html).
 We can also vary text size based on another census variable.
-Here I am using the count of people as defined as living in rural areas as defined by the US census, making the text larger in more rural counties:
+Here I am using the count of people as defined as living in rural areas (A57AA1980) as defined by the US census, making the text larger in more rural counties:

 ```
 qtm(shp = cntyNCG, fill = "RelativeTotal",text="NHGISNAM",text.size="A57AA1980")